-Should you wish to use your sperm to attempt a pregnancy, you should contact the Clinical Oncology Centre and arrange an appointment to provide a sample for a sperm count.
+Should you wish to use your stored sperm in your partner's treatment, you should contact the Clinical Oncology Centre and arrange an appointment to provide a sample for a sperm count.

-If your count has been affected by your treatment and it is necessary to use your frozen samples, there will need to be a detailed check of the sperm quality of the stored samples.
+If your sperm count has been affected by your treatment and it is necessary to use your frozen samples, there will need to be a detailed check of the sperm quality of the stored samples.